 where $A$ is a symmetric positive definite matrix, $\mu = 16 n^{-\frac{1}{3}} > 0$ is the smallest eigenvalue of $A$, and $v$ is the corresponding eigenvector of $A$.
 For the datasets $S$, and $S'$, let $z_i = c_i v$, with $\E_{z \in S}[z] = \mu v$, $\E_{z \in S'}[z] = \mu' v$, $z_j - z_j' = v$, i.e., $\mu - \mu' = \frac{1}{n}$.
 For simplicity, let $M = 2$, $b = [1, 1+\sqrt{2}]^\top$ such that $P_\mathbf{1} b = b_P = [-\frac{1}{\sqrt{2}}, \frac{1}{\sqrt{2}}]^\top$, where $b_P$ is the eigenvector of $P_\mathbf{1}$ with eigenvalue $1$. \end{example}

+\paragraph{Technical challenges.} The multi-objective learning (MOL) problem encompasses single-objective learning (SOL) when all involved objectives are identical.
+In such cases, the matching stability lower bound in SOL~\citep{zhang2022stability_lower} can be directly applied.
+However, unlike the general NC case where the MOL uniform stability for sampling-determined algorithms can be derived independently of $\gamma$, the MOL uniform stability upper bound in the SC case explicitly depends on the step size $\gamma$.
+Hence, in the SC case, our goal is to establish a lower bound for MOL uniform stability that explicitly accounts for the impact of $\gamma$.
+This extends beyond the straightforward application of the stability lower bound in SOL.

-\paragraph{Technical challenges.} One challenge of deriving the lower bound lies in the projection operator when updating $\lambda$.
+To achieve this, one challenge lies in the projection operator when updating $\lambda$.